 - The COE is reviewed by the MEO staff and eligibility status is determined; however, if the MEO has additional questions before an eligibility determination can be made, the records manager is notified.
-The records manager in turn contacts the recruiter for more information. - Recruiters stay in contact with the records manager until all potential families of migratory children have been contacted, interviewed, and all eligibility decisions have been made.
+The records manager in turn contacts the recruiter for more information.
+The recruiter should stay in contact with the family and may be required to contact the family for additional information. - Recruiters stay in contact with the records manager until all potential families of migratory children have been contacted, interviewed, and all eligibility decisions have been made.